 Some hype merchants in beta glucan claim particle size has no bearing on immune potentiation capabilities of a beta glucan.
-Particle size is proven conclusively by at the University of Nevada School of Medicine, Department of Microbiology in an extensive research project spanning eighteen years.
+Particle size is proven conclusively by at the University of Nevada School of Medicine, Department of Microbiology in an extensive research project spanning two decades.
 However, more than small particle size on ingestion is required, because orally taken beta glucan reaggregates, or clumps back, into a larger size when exposed to water in the digestive process.

 This reaggregation effectively returns even reduced sized particles back to a larger particle sizes due to clumping together.
 Unless processed to create non-aggregation, the globular/reaggregated glucan particles then arrive in the Peyers' Patch of the lymphatic system to attempt to activate a receptor site on the macrophage cell that is 1 to 2 microns in size in globular sizes that are reduced in immune potentiation capabilities.